2014 FA Community Shield

 The 2014 FA Community Shield (also known as The FA Community Shield supported by McDonald's for sponsorship reasons) was the 92nd FA Community Shield, an annual English football match played between the winners of the previous season's Premier League and FA Cup.
 The game was played between Arsenal, who beat Hull City in the final of the 2013–14 FA Cup, and Manchester City, champions of the 2013–14 Premier League.

-Watched by a crowd of 71,523 at Wembley Stadium in London, Arsenal won the match 3–0.
+Manchester United were the holders, having won the 2013 edition, but did not qualify for this match, as they finished seventh in the Premier League and were knocked out of the FA Cup in the third round.

 This was Arsenal's 20th Community Shield appearance and Manchester City's 10th.
 The only time the two teams previously met in the Shield was in 1934, when Arsenal won 4-0.
 The 2014 staging of the event was the first to use vanishing spray, following its success at the 2014 FIFA World Cup.
 In the lead up to the match Manchester City manager Manuel Pellegrini defended his club's transfer recruitment, after it was questioned by the Arsenal manager Arsène Wenger.

 Alexis Sánchez was one of three players who made their competitive debuts for Arsenal in the match; for Manchester City, goalkeeper Willy Caballero was selected ahead of Joe Hart.
 Arsenal began the game more strongly and took the lead when Santi Cazorla scored in the 22nd minute.
 Their lead was extended two minutes before half time, as Aaron Ramsey finished off a counter-attacking move.
 Arsenal scored their third of the match soon after the hour mark; Olivier Giroud's shot from outside the penalty box dipped over Caballero and into his goal.

-Arsenal's victory was the biggest in the Community Shield in 16 years.
+Watched by a crowd of 71,523 at Wembley Stadium in London, Arsenal won the match 3–0.
+It was the biggest win at the Community Shield in 16 years, when they defeated United, City's cross-city rivals.
 Wenger was pleased with his team's performance and felt the win would provide a confidence boost for the coming season.
 Pellegrini's reaction was indifferent; he believed the absence of several first team players was linked to their poor show.